Did You See Us on Food Network Today?

 We’re beside ourselves with some exciting news!

-We have a 3-episode digital Food Network series releasing this month called Family Meal.
-It’s about how we started The Woks of Life and how we continue to work on it together as a family.
+We have a 3-episode digital Food Network series releasing this month.
+It’s a show called Family Meal, about family food businesses.
+Ours was the first family to be featured!
+The three episodes document how we started The Woks of Life and how we continue to work on it together as a family.

 Food Network!
 As in home of all the cooking shows we grew up watching (Sarah and Kaitlin, anyway).
 The home of Iron Chef (the Japanese original, then Iron Chef America), Emeril, Everyday Italian with Giada, and Barefoot Contessa with Ina.